How Much Does It Cost to Lay Sod?

 After the lawn is bare, you should loosen the dirt.
 Rent a rototiller - $50 for four hours, or $80 for a full day - and add compost.

-You could possibly also need to buy an at-home soil testing kit ($12 to $15), that will inform you the pH degree of your soil, in addition to its nitrogen, phosphorus and potassium levels.
+You could possibly also need to buy an at-home soil testing kit ($12 to $15), that will inform you of the pH degree of your soil, in addition to its nitrogen, phosphorus, and potassium levels.

 This, in turn, helps you figure out what type of fertilizer, and how much, you should place around the lawn.
 Finally, you should tamp down your lawn employing a hand tamper ($32).